Region of the Russian Federation: Komi Republic

-The “Virgin Komi Forests” is a treasury of taiga.
-This area is home to more than 40 mammal species, (including brown bear, sable, elk), 204 bird species (including such Russian Red Book birds as erne and fish hawk) and 16 fish species, the most valuable of which are ice period relicts Lake Char and the Arctic grayling.
+The “Virgin Komi Forests” is a real treasury of the taiga.
+The area is home to more than 40 mammal species (including brown bear, sable and elk), 204 bird species (including such Russian Red Book birds as erne and fish hawk), 16 fish species, the most valuable of which are the ice age relics Lake Char and the Arctic grayling.